thfnog/poc-lambda-sqs-sns/README.md

 Example Python App Consuming and Producing messages to AWS SQS/SNS

 ### Local Docker Environment
-The example code relies on a running SQS service, the repo contains a Docker compose file that will spin up a configured SQS using Localstack.
+The example code relies on a running SQS service, the repo contains a Docker compose file that will spin up a configured SQS/SNS using Localstack.

 * Install Docker Toolbox - [Instructions](https://www.docker.com/products/docker-toolbox)